Outback Safari

 Kings Canyon Resort

-Cattle stations are the size of small nations in the NT outback, as you’ll discover on your journey toward Alice.
-The other ‘big’ thing in these parts is the MacDonnell Ranges, undulating across the red earth like a serpent’s spine.
+This morning prepare for the awe-inspiring Kings Canyon Rim Walk, a 440-million-year-old geological wonder featuring soaring sandstone domes, dramatic plateaus, and hidden rock pools – a true feast for the senses.
+Cattle stations are the size of small nations in the NT outback, as you’ll discover on your journey toward Alice Springs.
+The other ‘big’ thing in these parts is the MacDonnell Ranges, undulating across the red earth like a caterpillar’s spine.
 Back in 1872, Alice Springs was a hive of activity, as a Telegraph Station was built to connect Adelaide and Darwin as part of the Overland Telegraph Line.
-Sweat and tears went into the project, as you’ll discover browsing the grounds-cum-museum.
-If you thought you were getting out of a sunset, think again – panoramas from Anzac Hill steal the scene.
+Sweat and tears went into the project, as you’ll discover browsing the grounds.
+Finally – panoramas from Anzac Hill steal the scene.

 Day 5 – Alice Springs